 WASHINGTON, D.C.
-20549 Form 10-Q (Mark (One) \checkmark QUARTERLY EXCHANGE REPORT PURSUANT TO SECTION 13 OF ACT OF 1934 2 15(d) OF THE SECURITI ES For the quarterly period ended January 31, 2015 OR TRANSITION EXCHANGE REPORT PURSUANT TO SECTION 13 OR ACT OF 1934 15(d) OF THE SECURITI ES For the transition period fromto Commission File No. 1-7819 Mass Analog Devices, In (Exact name of registrant as specified in its characters) sachusetts C. rter) 04-2348234 (S State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) • Way, Norwood, MA cipal executive offices) 02062-9106 (Zip Code) (781) 329-4700 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed sin ace last report) Secur ities Exchange Act of ark whether the registrant: (1) has filed all reports required f 1934 during the preceding 12 months (or for such shorter has been subject to such filing requirements for the past 90 period that the registrant was requi every chapte Interactive Data File ark whether the registrant has submitted electronically and required to be submitted and posted pursuant to Rule 405 ing 12 months (or for such shorter period that the registrant of Regulation S-T (§232.405 of this S smalle er reporting company ark whether the registrant is a large accelerated filer, an accelerated filer, "accelerated filer," "accelerated f Large e accelerated filer \square Accelerated filer Non- accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company
+20549 Form 10-Q (Mark One) V QUARTERLY EXCHANGE REPORT PURSUANT TO SECTION 13 OR ACT OF 1934 15(d) OF THE SECURITI ES For the quarterly period ended August 1, 20 015 OR TRANSITION EXCHANGE REPORT PURSUANT TO SECTION 13 OR ACT OF 1934 15(d) OF THE SECURITI ES For the transition period fromto Commission File No. 1-7819 , Analog Devices, In (Exact name of registrant as specified in its cha sachusetts of incorporation or organization) C. rter) 04-2348234 (I.R.S.
+Employer Identification No.) , v w Way, Norwood, MA 02062-9106 cipal executive offices) (Zip Code) rities Exchange Act of (781) 329-4700 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed sin ark whether the registrant: (1) has filed all reports required at f 1934 during the preceding 12 months (or for such shorter has been subject to such filing requirements for the past 90 or such shorter files. to be filed by Section 13 or 15(d) or period that the registrant was require every chapt Indicate by check ma Interactive Data File ark whether the registrant has submitted electronically and perequired to be submitted and posted pursuant to Rule 405 or ing 12 months (or for such shorter period that the registrant posted on its corporate Web site, if a of Regulation S-T (§232.405 of this , er reporting company ark whether the registrant is a large accelerated filer, an accelerated the definitions of "large accelerated filer," "accelerated ange Act.
+(Check one): Larg e accelerated filer \square Accelerated filer Non- -accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company

-As of January 31, 2015 there were 311,627,385 shares of common stock of the registrant, \$0.16 2/3 par value per share, outstanding.
+As of August 1, 2015 there were 313,674,772 shares of common stock of the registrant, \$0.16 2/3 par value per share, outstanding.